dimitri-nicolo/calico/_includes/master/cnx-monitor-install.md

 {% endunless %}
 {% endif %}

-1. Apply the following manifest to set network policy that allows users and the {{site.prodname}} API server to access the {{site.prodname}} Manager.
+1. Apply the following manifest to set network policy that allows access to the {{site.prodname}} API server.

    ```bash
    {{cli}} apply -f \